The Right Way to Secure SSH Access on Your Linux Server

 By the way, you can actually filter with all of the following settings: AllowUsers, DenyUsers, AllowGroups and DenyGroups.
 You can discover more information on the man page for sshd_config.

-The next option is to set time-out connections.
-The clientaliveinterval manages idle SSH connections.
-After sending a message to the client and server waits for a response.
+The next option is to set timing out connections.
+The ClientAliveInterval manages idle SSH connections.
+The server sends a message to the client and expects a response.
 The ClientAliveInterval is the space of time between the messages.
-The ClientAliveCountMax defines how many times the server will do this before deciding that the client isn't really active anymore.
+The ClientAliveCountMax defines how many times the server will do this before deciding that client isn't really active anymore.
 At that point, the connection is dropped.

 Here is an example of configuration that checks every 60 seconds and will do so three times:

-Edit these values that make sense for your environment.
+Edit these values to something that makes sense for your environment.

 1. How do I secure SSH access on Linux?